This post was sponsored by Nestle Health Science.

 Approach this conversation professionally and clinically.
 Let them know that you have done your research and highlight some important statistics and facts to let them know a little bit more about your condition.
 Showing statistical evidence about the disorder will help to reinforce their understanding that your absence from work is not due to laziness, but due to a legitimate medical disorder.

 It is not your fault that you have IBS, and your struggles may not seem fair.
 However, the best way to approach any conversation with any employer, is not to present them with problems, but to offer them some potential solutions.

 Frequent need for bathroom breaks

-Inform everyone in the office that you suffer from a medical condition that requires you to have unlimited access to a bathroom.
+Inform those in the office you feel comfortable sharing with that you suffer from a medical condition that requires you to have unlimited access to a bathroom.
 Offer to educate colleagues on what IBS is to avoid accusations and stigmatization.
 In situations (like meetings) where a bathroom break may seem inappropriate, colleagues will be more understanding if they understand why you might need to suddenly excuse yourself.